wouterboomsma/eigency/README.md

 }
 ```

-As above, the Cython code could be:
+The Cython code could be:

 ```
 cdef extern from "functions.h":